Search

 The idiom "melt in one's mouth" is used to describe food or, in a broader sense, anything that is exceptionally tender, delicate, or delicious, often to the point where it seems to dissolve or disintegrate as soon as it makes contact with one's mouth.
 Its origin is not precisely known, but it is likely derived from the idea that when food is so exceptionally well-cooked and tender, it requires very little chewing, and it seemingly disintegrates instantly in the mouth.

-The perfectly ripe mango was so sweet and juicy that it seemed to melt in my mouth.
+The chocolate truffle was so smooth and creamy; it literally melted in my mouth.

-The steak was so tender that it practically melted in my mouth.
+The slow-cooked, tender brisket was so flavorful that it seemed to melt in my mouth.